ryru/dependency-graph-analyser/README.md

 Filter Options:

-  Options controlling what to analyse.
+  Filter control what to analyse.
+If several filters are set, dependencies must fulfil all of them.
+Without any set filter the whole Gradle project will be processed.

-  -m=<module1, module2>  Module names either in origin or destination.
+  -m=<module,...>         Module names either in origin or destination.
 Specify multiple comma-separated module names.
-  -o=<module1, module2>  Module names in origin.
+  -o=<module,...>         Module names in origin.
 Specify multiple comma-separated module names.
-  -d=<module1, module2>  Module names in destination.
+  -d=<module,...>         Module names in destination.
 Specify multiple comma-separated module names.
+  -c=<configuration,...>  Configurations used in dependencies.
+Specify multiple comma-separated configuration names.

 Display Options:

-  Options controlling the output of the analysis.
+  Options controlling how to output the analysed data.
+Display options can not be combined.

-  --modules         Shows all modules ordered alphabetically --configurations  Shows all configurations ordered by occurrence --chart-mermaid   Generate text chart that can be visualised by Mermaid
+  --modules         Shows all modules of the project applying to the specified filters.
+  --configurations  Displays all configurations applying to the specified filters and sorted by frequency of occurrence.
+  --chart-mermaid   Generate the Mermaid graph chart source for the dependencies fulfilling the filter criteria.

 Options:
   -h, --help  Show this message and exit